 Quickly develop highly accurate analytical models using all available data, not just a subset.
 With a distributed, in-memory architecture, models can be processed in real time – typically in minutes rather than hours.

 - Seize new opportunities quickly and confidently, detect unknown risks and make the right choices by estimating models that use thousands of variables to produce more accurate and timely insights.

 - Derive insights at breakthrough speeds for high-value and time-sensitive decision making.

-- Develop advanced analytical models using the complete data set, and perform more model iterations to get answers to questions you never before had time to ask.
+- Develop advanced analytical models using the complete data set.
+And perform more model iterations to answer questions you never before had time to ask.

 - Test more ideas and run multiple scenarios using all your data with a highly scalable and reliable analytics infrastructure.

 - High-performance count regression.

 - Estimates regression models where the dependent variable represents counts (e.g., the number of events recorded in some period or for some subject).